kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

    ```

    After you restart the node, it should run normally with the reduced database size as though nothing has changed.
-   You can delete the old database files or keep them locally or in another location as a backup
+   You can delete the old database files or keep them locally or in another location as a backup.

 If you encounter errors or warnings, open a new issue for [chainweb-node](https://github.com/kadena-io/chainweb-node#issues) or contact Kadena developers in the [infrastructure](https://discord.com/channels/502858632178958377/1051827506279370802) channel on the Kadena Discord server.